mzivic7/pi-btconf/README.md

 cd pi-btconf
 sudo install.sh
 ```
-This will install all dependancies and configure service that waits for button input.
+This will install all dependencies and configure service that waits for button input.
+There are 2 modes of working, select one depending on client apk you are using:
+ - Default - client apk sends and receives string as command
+ - Legacy - client apk sends and receives each character as they are typed (BlueTerm)
+To install legacy mode run: `sudo install.sh legacy`

 ## Usage
 Pair raspberry pi with second device.